Monday, 25 June 2012

 It was fitting that I should find myself there after seeing Ray Mort and his greyhound on the vast terraces and enclosure of the original Champion Hill in the first ever episode of The Sweeney on the box earlier in the week.
 I knew that the Premier Division generally offered a good standard of football and I was looking forward to getting out.

 My journey was good, as I could take a direct train from West Hampstead Thameslink to Denmark Hill.
-I managed to get a table in the busy Fox on the Hill Wetherspoon outlet close to the station to enjoy the excellent value Chicken & Rib Combo Meal on Steak Night along with a fine pint of Sambrook’s Pale Ale before I took the ten minute walk to the ground.
+I managed to get a table in the busy Fox on the Hill Wetherspoon outlet close to the station to enjoy the excellent value Chicken & Rib Combo Meal on Steak Night along with a fine pint of Sambrook’s Pale Ale before I took the ten-minute walk to the ground.

 It was nice to see a small queue at the gate.
 Dartford manager Tony Burnham was in front of me as his side’s game had been postponed.
 Admission was £10, with the excellent programme costing another £1.50.
-I popped upstairs to the bar at the back of the stand, where a hand pulled pint of Spitfire set me back £3.50.
+I popped upstairs to the bar at the back of the stand, where a hand-pulled pint of Spitfire set me back £3.50.

 I took up a position towards the end the ‘Pink and Blue Army’ were attacking.
 Hamlet were backed by their vocal following behind the goal, known as 'The Rabble' with their banners and original football songs.
-The songs adapted for the Hamlet’s needs were California (Dulwich Hamlet) Uber Alles, Gangsters, Lip Up Fatty, Duchess, Holy Holiday and Seven Nations Army.
+The songs adapted for Hamlet’s needs were California (Dulwich Hamlet) Uber Alles, Gangsters, Lip Up Fatty, Duchess, Holy Holiday and Seven Nations Army.

 The match looked likely to be a home win on paper.
 Hamlet were second in the league and having their best spell for decades with increasing crowds and Gavin Rose’s team playing scintillating football.
 Town were in their first season at that level and were hovering above the relegation zone.
-Good recent form had pulled them away from the bottom places, where relegation had looked a formality earlier in the campaign.
+The good recent form had pulled them away from the bottom places, where relegation had looked a formality earlier in the campaign.

-However, Thamesmead were not there just to make up the numbers.
-The home crowd were given serious worries as they carved out some decent chances of their own.
-Giant forward Shamir Mullings was causing problems and could have given Mead the lead before home custodian, the well travelled Chico Ramos, made up for an error with a fine stop.
+This was before home custodian, the well-travelled Chico Ramos, made up for an error with a fine stop.
 Ramos made another couple of decent stops while the Town defence kept out Hamlet one way or another as the home side patiently tried to breach their rearguard.

 It was a cold but dry night so I treated myself to a huge cup of Bovril for just a quid.
 The catering prices looked very fair for a ground so close to the centre of London.
-Lots of fans were wearing Hamlet colours, which suggested a flourishing set up.
+Lots of fans were wearing Hamlet colours, which suggested a flourishing set-up.

 The only problem seemed to be the rumours doing the rounds about the landlords of the stadium and their financial status.
-The management had called an open meeting with fans a couple of weeks later to try and re-assure them.
+The management had called an open meeting with fans a couple of weeks later to try and reassure them.

-It was really encouraging to seeing lots of fans less than thirty years of age, of all colours, creeds and salaries.
+It was really encouraging to see lots of fans less than thirty years of age, of all colours, creeds and salaries.
 There were several young couples and families.
 They used it as a good night out, enjoying beers and watching their local club.

 After a blank first half, Hamlet took the lead three minutes into the second period. Öztümer brilliantly rode a challenge before letting go with a rasping shot that Mead keeper Sam Mott did well to keep out, but Nyren Clunis followed up to finish well.
 The sticky pitch was causing plenty of slips and spills, as the game ebbed and flowed as I went down the covered side where 'The Dultras' were located.